mepps-md/tor/docs/source/complaint.rst

 Demand to remove violations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In below threshold procurement, a claim (complaints:type:claim) is submitted during clarification period and CA’s decision upon qualification.
+In below threshold procurement, a claim (*complaints:type:claim*) is submitted during clarification period and CA’s decision upon qualification.
 Awards:complaints can be submitted within 2 working days.
-The claim is enough to reinforce evaluation on below threshold level again (awards:complaints:type:claim, status:claim), upon which CA can cancel its decision concerning the respective participant (as to whom the claim was submitted), change it to cancelled.
+The claim is enough to reinforce evaluation on below threshold level again (*awards:complaints:type:claim*, *status:claim*), upon which CA can cancel its decision concerning the respective participant (as to whom the claim was submitted), change it to cancelled.
 Afterwards, this award, and the next upon it (upon which the decision has been reached), change to cancelled status, and new awards (pending) are generated to be evaluated.
 Once the evaluation was carried out again, CA can react to the demand similarly as it is during the clarification period, with indication of decision (‘Satisfied’, ‘Not satisfied’, or ‘Declined’ - resolved, declined, invalid).

 The information about the user who submitted the complaint is confidential.